-These are the terms and conditions of the contract between you and PayPal (Europe) S.a r.l. et Cie, S.C.A. ("PayPal") governing your use of your PayPal account and the PayPal services, which we call our user agreement.
-It applies only to PayPal accounts of residents of Finland.
+These are the terms and conditions of the contract between you and PayPal (Europe) S.à r.l. et Cie, S.C.A. ("PayPal") governing your use of your PayPal account and the PayPal services, which we call our user agreement.
+It applies only to PayPal accounts of residents of the Netherlands.
 If you are an individual, you must be at least 18 years old and have full legal capacity to enter into a contract to open a PayPal account and use the PayPal services.
-If you are a business, the business must be registered in Finland.
+If you are a business, the business must be registered in the Netherlands.